dataGriff/XMLSQL/ReadMe.md

 FROM @xml.nodes(N'//Kennel/*') Tab(Col)
 )

---SELECT * FROM CTE
+--SELECT * FROM CTE --Look at CTE output here for debugging if required

---7.2.5 MERGE XML data from CTE into relational table MERGE INTO import.DogKennelArrival AS Tgt
+PRINT '7.2.4 MERGE XML data from CTE into relational table';
+MERGE INTO import.DogKennelArrival AS Tgt
 USING CTE AS Src ON
 src.Name = tgt.DogName